vitest-dev/vitest/docs/config/index.md

 - **Default:** `true`
 - **CLI:** `--no-isolate`, `--isolate=false`

 Run tests in an isolated environment.
-This option has no effect on `vmThreads` pool.
+This option has no effect on `vmThreads` and `vmForks` pools.

 Disabling this option might [improve performance](/guide/improving-performance) if your code doesn't rely on side effects (which is usually true for projects with `node` environment).